Club Information

 Guest Speaker

-Paul answered several questions before being thanked by Chris on behalf of the club.
+Ian answered several questions before being thanked by Verbon on behalf of the club.
+The meeting then adjourned.

 Club Business